Skip to main content

 Some smartphone companies use “part pairing,” which requires specific parts, even though another might be identical and usable.
 Apple has been known to use such tactics, and has restricted consumers right to find independent repairs.

 Restricting access to parts and software, in theory, appears anti-consumerist and should be unlawful.
 But the practice has been tolerated throughout history.
-That may be changing soon, however, and consumers may be able to take legal action against companies who require exclusive dealings (tying arrangements) with them for any kind of repair or maintenance.
+That may be changing soon, however, and consumers may be able to take legal action against companies that require exclusive dealings (tying arrangements) with them for any kind of repair or maintenance.

 What is the Right to Repair and Why is it Important?